 This page is still under construction, but will include advice on how to avoid many common causes of bike crashes.
-Please check back in a week or two, but until then the Bicycle Safe website has some excellent advice and the page in the Phsyical Training section of this website on Riding Technique & Efficiency includes some good tips about bike handling.
+Until then the Bicycle Safe website has some excellent advice and the page in the Phsyical Training section of this website on Riding Technique & Efficiency includes some good tips about bike handling.
 There are also lots of useful links on the Trip Buzz website.
 The second part of this page is already complete: